 An operator may require using packet headers in agreement with Application providers to be able to trigger specific actions upon detection of those headers and provision of the relevant information to an Application Function in the operator platform.

-The proposed key issue depicts the need to study the enhancements to the interfaces between an internal or external AF and UPF for provisioning of relevant information that needs detected/inserted for specific sessions/flows in the uplink/downlink and to study how to inform the AF in the operator platform at detection.
+The proposed key issue depicts the need to study the enhancements to the interfaces between an internal or external trusted AF and 5GC for provisioning of relevant information that needs to be detected/inserted in the UPF for specific sessions/flows in the uplink/downlink and to study how to inform the AF in the operator platform at detection.

 The actions that may be further triggered by the operator platform are not part of this study, although some could be referenced as examples for illustration.